anoma/taiga/book/src/spec.md

 1. For each `cm` with associated `ce`: $MT.add(cm, ce)$
     - `rt` is not updated for operation
 1. Re-compute `rt` of $MT$

+8. Communication between the shielded and transparent pools State transitions that do not preserve privacy are called *transparent*.
+Assuming that the system allows both transparent and shielded state transitions, we say that all of the valid notes created as a result of shielded state transitions form a *shielded pool* and the valid notes created as a result of transparent state transitions form a *transparent pool*.
+The action of moving data from transparent to shielded pool is called *shielding*, the opposite is called *unshielding*.
+Shielding (or unshielding) is done by destroying notes in one pool and creating the corresponding notes in the other. *Balancing value* $v^{balance}$ indicates the data move between the pools:

+- $v^{balance} = 0$ if the current transaction doesn't move data between pools
+- $v^{balance} < 0$ refers to the value moved from the transparent to the shielded pool
+- $v^{balance} > 0$ refers to the value moved from the shielded to the transparent pool

+The difference between total input value and total output value of a proposed transaction is checked against the balancing value with the help of the binding signature.